 - develop appreciation and respect for the environment and all living things

 - create a balance between quiet and active play

 - Resource and referral services (on & off campus)

-The DRDP is an observation tool for teachers to record individual progress toward the achievement of four Desired Results for children:
+Teachers record individual progress toward the achievement of goals for children:

 - Children are personally and socially competent.